sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 img: "/assets/posts/alaska.jpg"
 ---

 He was handsome, I discovered on the truck ride home.
 It was an old-fashioned kind of handsomeness, those dark brows furrowed tight, a meanness implicit in the set of his mouth.
-I lolled around the passenger seat, my ribs poking into my lungs.

 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
-The forest whipped past us, yielding on occasion to clearings of fireweed.
+The forest whipped past us, yielding on occasion to fireweed clearings.
 I spotted an elk through the trees; the idea of a wolf.
 I had so many questions, and no means by which to ask them.

 We pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained.

 I was set out on the porch.
 Mosquitoes kissed and abandoned me.
-Heedless flies cocooned in the soft lining of my stomach.

 ‘This is yours,’ the stranger said, and lugged me feet first into a room on the second story.
 The floors were polished hardwood, the walls spring green.
-Along the windowsills, pasta jars and jam jars and beer bottles had been recycled into potting vases.
-Each one filled exactly halfway with still water, home to a different variety of plant.
+Along the windowsills, pasta jars and jam jars and beer bottles, each one filled exactly halfway with still water, home to a different variety of plant.
 The windows, tall and screenless, were bracketed by white eyelet curtains, and when the wind blew they touched each other gently.
 I longed to press my face to them, the clean cotton scent.

 I had left a wet trail in my wake, the smell putrid and festering.
 Briefly, I was ashamed—how I discolored the living world.

 The stranger took no notice, and hauled me up onto the blue-cushion rocking chair.

-‘There,’ he said, placing my left hand just above my ribcage, covering the abscess.
-Then he sat on the footstool across from me and just looked, looked so long that I grew self conscious.
+‘There,’ he said, placing my left hand above the abscess.
+He sat on the footstool across from me and simply looked, looked so long that I grew self conscious.
 I wanted to tuck back my hair—long since turned to dust—or otherwise turn my cheek—maggot fodder by now.
 The stranger’s lip trembled.
 His hand reached out, then snatched itself back.
 To my consternation, he began to cry.

 It’s alright, I wanted to say.
 It’s okay to love the dead.